Eddie4k-code/kafka-connect-deduplicator/ReadME.md

 ### 2. `recursive`
 - **How it works**: Recursively inspects all nested fields until it finds a match for the field name.
 - **Performance**: ❌ Slower.
-Visits every nested field even if match is found early.
+Visits lots of nested fields before finding match.
 - **Best for**: Inconsistent or deeply nested record structures.
 - **Fails if**: Field name doesn't exist at all (but less brittle than `path`).